yehia67/documentation/smartcity/0.1/astropiota/how-to-guides/InstallIT.md

     npm run sender
     ```

-    You will see a command on the console output similar to this:
+    You should see a command in the output:

     ```
     npm run receiver ADDRESSXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXXX